October 25, 2021

 So, I mean, remember, we have a nice paper, and it’s been there in the press and all that, but we have got a lot of work to do in order to know whether this program is efficacious enough and whether we can put this in a manner such that the people are really happy and embrace it, and then keep on sustaining those changes that they see.

 Dr. Dale Bredesen: Yeah, and did you notice differences in terms of response?
-Certainly, with the trial, we got good responses for both people who were ApoE4 positive, and those that were ApoE4 negative.
+Certainly, with the trial, we got good responses from both people who were ApoE4 positive and those who were ApoE4 negative.
 Did you notice significant differences between those two groups?

 I mean, is it just the ApoE4 that’s most susceptible, or is it that ApoE3’s are less susceptible, and among those that improved, how many of them actually have ApoE4, and how many of them are actually ApoE3?
-That will be some fair bit of analysis, and that will be very interesting to actually know that.
+That will be a fair bit of analysis, and it will be very interesting actually to know that.

 Dr. Dale Bredesen: Yeah.
 I think the good news is you’ve got a lot of data you have to analyze, a lot of data mining that can happen-